Sodium Formate: What Is It, Functions In Cosmetics & Side Effects

 Sodium Formate Potential Side Effects

-If you experience any of these side effects while using a product containing Sodium Formate, it’s recommended to stop using the product immediately and consult a healthcare professional or dermatologist for advice on how to proceed.
+If you experience any of these side effects while using a product containing Sodium Formate, it’s advisable to discontinue use immediately and consult a healthcare professional, especially if symptoms persist or worsen.

 Conclusion